Learn how to make a yummy ginger and lemon balm honey syrup to help fight cold and flu bugs.

 Combine the tea & lemon juice combination with 1/4 cup of raw honey and stir well.
 Don’t heat the honey or it will lose some of its beneficial properties, so just keep stirring until it all combines.

-Cap, label and store the finished honey in your refrigerator for around 2 to 3 weeks.
+Cap, label and store the finished honey in your refrigerator for around 2 weeks.
 Stir before each use.

 Dosing & Use